 At the beginning of the 18th century, Swiss mathematician and astronomer Nicolas Fatio de Duillier invented a technique to drill hard stones with precision, in order to use them as bearings in mechanical watches.
 Originally, the jewels were made with garnets (which were much cheaper and available than rubies), sapphire, rubies or even diamonds (which have been used by Abraham Louis Breguet).
 Yet, the amount of work needed to drill such stones limited their use to high quality watches only.
 To the point that, over the years, clients associated jewels (and the number of jewels) with high grade watches, all the more that the movement of complicated watches tend to require more of them.
 In short, the idea was that “the higher the jewel count of your watch, the higher its value”.
 The jewel count was even connected to import duties, namely in the USA.
-To import watch movements to the USA, these are required to be marked to show “in words the number of functional jewels.
+To import watch movements to the USA, these had to clearly indicate the number of functional jewels.
 And eventually depending on the periods and tariffs, these had to be spelled out – for example “Seventeen 17 Jewels”.

 Jewel, synthetic ruby ©Pierhor

 In the late 18th century, French chemist Auguste Victor Louis de Verneuil invented the flame fusion process, allowing to produce artificial corundum (sapphire or rubies).
 This inventions allows to manufacture large quantities of artificial stones, more homogeneous than natural ones, making jewel bearings much cheaper.

 Anti-shock system by KIF Parechoc